MasteryEducation/CPAExamsMastery.com/content/reg/3/7/2/index.md

 --------------------------------------------------------------------------------

-## Quiz on Authority of Agents and Principals
+## Quiz: Authority of Agents and Principals

 {{< quizdown >}}